 Chronic daily headaches occur 15 days or more a month, for longer than three months.
 The constant nature of chronic daily headaches makes them one of the most disabling headache conditions.

-Why Do You Have Constant Headaches?
+Why Do I Have Constant Headaches?

 Unfortunately, the causes of many chronic daily headaches are not well understood.
 Conditions that might cause non-primary chronic daily headaches include: